Actindo-AG/Documentation/DataHub/Operation/04_ManageDeletedAttributes.md

 # Manage the deleted attributes

 Once an attribute has been deleted, it is moved to the *DELETED ATTRIBUTES* tab.
 However, it is not irretrievably deleted.
-You can recover a deleted attribute and make the deletion undone.
+You can recover a deleted attribute and thus make the deletion undone.
 Alternatively, you can permanently delete an attribute that is definitely no longer needed.

 ## Recover an attribute